sghaskell/integrations/signalfx-metadata/README.md

 # SignalFx plugin for collectd

-_This directory consolidates all the metadata associated with the SignalFx plugin for collectd.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-signalfx/)_
+This directory consolidates all the metadata associated with the SignalFx plugin for collectd.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-signalfx/).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)